Tea Tree Oil: An Acne Treatment That Thrashes Benzoyl Peroxide

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

-…and luckily for us, it’s a highly underrated treatment for acne.
+…and luckily for us, tea tree oil is a highly underrated topical acne treatment.

-Tea tree oil is supported by an avalanche of evidence
+Supported by an avalanche of evidence

 Firstly, we have this February 2015 review from the International Journal of Antimicrobial Agents, which compiled several scientific studies performed between 2005 and 2014.
-Overall, products infused with tea tree oil slashed acne lesions by at least 23.7% and up to 62.1%.
+Overall, products infused with tea tree oil slashed acne lesions by at least 23.7%, and up to 62.1%.

-Look at these specific studies:
+Take a look at these specific studies:

 • Clearing angry acne when nothing else worked.

-The consensus is clear – tea tree oil is superb at calming down the most aggressive acne.
+The consensus is clear – tea tree oil is superb at calming down the fieriest, most aggressive acne.

-Beats BP, without the side effects!
+Almost matches BP, without the side effects!

 Read Annihilate Your Acne – learn how to clear your skin permanently